-Effective information flow is critical in emergency situations, and the IP Act has special rules that can apply in an emergency: agencies do not need to give a collection notice when delivering an emergency service and can use or disclose information as needed to prevent or lessen a serious threat to an individual or to public safety.
+Not correct.
+The IP Act actually makes it easier to collect, use, or share personal information in an emergency or natural disaster.
+The privacy principles recognise that effective information flows are critical in an emergency: they don't require agencies to give a collection notice when delivering an emergency service, agencies can use or disclose information as needed to prevent or lessen a serious threat to an individual or the public.

 Myth: Privacy stops government from using cloud services

 Not correct.
 Cloud service arrangements with robust security and accountability safeguards can be compatible with the privacy principles—and may even enhance the protection of personal information.
 This is true even where the cloud service provider is overseas.
 The rules about overseas transfer in the IP Act are intended to protect personal information which leaves the country.
 A cloud service contract which ensures the integrity and security of that personal information, including its collection, storage, use and disclosure, will go a long way towards satisfying those rules.

 Myth: Privacy stops government information flow – you can’t tell anyone anything

 Not correct.
 The privacy principles provide for the fair handling of personal information and they're flexible enough to allow the appropriate flow of personal information within and between agencies.
 There are no restrictions on an agency using personal information for the reason it was collected or giving it to third parties the individual was told about when they gave it to the agency.
 The privacy principles also have specific rules that agencies can rely on when there is a genuine need, recognised by the IP Act, to use or disclose personal information.

 Myth: Privacy and the Right to Information Act 2009 contradict each other

 Not correct.
 The IP Act and Right to Information Act 2009 (RTI Act) work together to ensure an appropriate balance between privacy protection and government openness.